 How Does Cast Iron Cookware Compare to Other Cookware?

-While cast iron can often stand in for other types of cookware, it&#;s not always the best option.
-Here&#;s how cast iron stacks up against carbon steel, stainless steel, and non stick cookware.
+Cast iron can often substitute for various cookware types but may not always be the best choice.
+Below is a comparison against carbon steel, stainless steel, and non-stick cookware.

 Cast Iron vs. Carbon Steel